d-qoi/CSSE332_OS-Project/m3/readme.txt

 The compileOS.sh script will create a floppy disk image It will be named 'build/floppya.img'
-All other files produced in the process can be removed
+All files produced in the process can be removed
 with:
 ./build/cleanOS.sh